ebresafegaga/miniarm/README.md

 Ast.R15 = 5
 ```

-This is still a WIP, so please send bug reports to me if you can.
+This is still a WIP, so please if you catch a bug open an issue.